DysonSphereMod/QOL/MultiBuild/Release/README.md

 -   Press `+` and `-` on your keyboard to increase / decrease the spacing between buildings
 -   Press `CTRL +` and `CTRL -` on your keyboard to increase / decrease the spacing period (number of copied before adding a space)
 -   Press `0` to reset spacing to 0 and spacing period to 1
--   Press `Z` to 'rotate' the building path (if you are not buildin on a straight line)
+-   Press `Z` to 'rotate' the building path (if you are not building on a straight line)

 ### Blueprint Mode